shredthaGNAR/list-of-my-starred-repos/README.md

 * [RealRaven2000/ToneQuilla](https://github.com/RealRaven2000/ToneQuilla): ToneQuilla 1.1.1 - Adds a new action to Thunderbird mail filters to allow playing a particular sound when the filter matches.
 Also includes several sample sound files - original project by R. Kent James
 * [JimmyLaurent/torrent-search-api](https://github.com/JimmyLaurent/torrent-search-api): Yet another node torrent scraper (supports iptorrents, torrentleech, torrent9, torrentz2, 1337x, thepiratebay, Yggtorrent, TorrentProject, Eztv, Yts, LimeTorrents)
 * [sindresorhus/touch-bar-simulator](https://github.com/sindresorhus/touch-bar-simulator): Use the Touch Bar on any Mac
-* [ris58h/Touch-Tab](https://github.com/ris58h/Touch-Tab): Switch apps with trackpad on macOS
+* [ris58h/Touch-Tab](https://github.com/ris58h/Touch-Tab): Switch apps with trackpad on macOS.
 * [rickkas7/TowerInfo](https://github.com/rickkas7/TowerInfo): Tool to show the location of nearby cellular towers on a mobile device, tablet, or laptop
 * [MrOtherGuy/ToyfoCSS](https://github.com/MrOtherGuy/ToyfoCSS): Guide to introduce basic CSS concepts and progressively advance into Firefox CSS hacking
 * [Nisarg03/Tracing-people-with-Facial-Recognition-using-OCR](https://github.com/Nisarg03/Tracing-people-with-Facial-Recognition-using-OCR): A computer vision project to develop a query based software that seeks string of words as input.
 It searches through the database using concepts of OCR by employing libraries like Tesseract and OpenCV to find the said string.
 The program then recognises the faces of individuals on the page, crops them, and arranges them in a strip to display.